RHInception/re-docs/libraries/reclient.rst

 Usage Example
 `````````````
-Lets work with **example project** for the duration of this session:
+Let's work with **example project** for the duration of this session:

 .. code-block:: bash